-In this article, we provide the ultimate answer to the question of how to make an online learning website while avoiding pitfalls and taking current trends into account.
+In this article, we provide the ultimate answer to the question of how to make an e-learning website while avoiding pitfalls and taking current trends into account.

-81% of college students say that e-learning has helped them improve their grades.
+- 81% of college students say that e-learning has helped them improve their grades (McGraw-Hill)

 Types of e-learning platforms